karen-pal/chessAR/README.md

 # chessAR

+(STATUS := WIP)

+Hey.
 I want chess to be as different as possible in all directions.

-augmented configurable parametrized machine learning crypto bitcoin cloud microservices chess
+augmented configurable parametrized machine learning crypto bitcoin cloud microservices chess Solidity salary 500 dollars a month.
+    just let me play

 <img src="https://i.imgur.com/lBmKxjf.png"></img>

+# Usage
+just open index.html on your browser.

+Only tested with chrome so far.

 # stack (so far)